Supporting your business

 Traders must not mislead customers about the product or service they are buying.
 False trade descriptions on websites, adverts, flyers, posters or packaging are illegal.
 The products you sell must be as described, of satisfactory quality and fit for purpose.

-The Trading Standards Institute's Business Companion website provides comprehensive, free guidance for businesses who need to know about trading standards law.
+The Trading Standards Institute's Business Companion website provides free guidance about trading standards law.

 Weights and measures